About this course

 The course delivers an introduction to foundational aspects of practice and theory in data management and logic, with a focus both on relational databases and non-relational knowledge bases.
 Topics to be discussed include:

-• Relational databases: SQL (structured query language), database schemas, user interfaces, entity-relationship diagrams and connection to object-oriented programming.
+• Relational databases: Introduction to SQL as data query language, database schemas, user interfaces, entity-relationship diagrams and connection to object-oriented programming

-• Knowledge graph technology: RDF, SPARQL queries and end points, OWL and description logic, semantically characterized data exchange, ontology development.
+• Knowledge graph technology: Resource description framework (RDF), semantically characterized data exchange, ontology development

 Learning outcome